WDKN: Programming

-WDKN broadcasts primarily country music and community-oriented programming for the Dickson area such as death notices, a community calendar of events, local high school football and basketball games, and the small-town radio staple Swap and Shop, an on-air garage sale whose announcements are free to private, non-commercial vendors.
+WDKN broadcasts primarily classic hits for the Dickson area; as a carryover from its origin as a full-service station it also broadcasts items such as death notices, a community calendar of events, local high school football and basketball games, and the small-town radio staple Swap and Shop, an on-air garage sale whose announcements are free to private, non-commercial vendors.

 The station also airs the games of the NFL's Tennessee Titans as an affiliate of the Titans Radio Network.
 The station is also an affiliate of the RFC Sports Network.

 FM Translator

 In addition to the main station on 1260 kHz, WDKN is relayed by an FM translator, to widen its broadcast area, especially during nighttime hours when the AM station broadcasts with only 18 watts.
 The FM translator also affords the listener improved high fidelity sound in stereo.